Revised

 plan called for landings at three German airbases in Holland located two

-in enemy hands and their securing by the Allies was not certain.
-At 11:15
+still in enemy hands and their securing by the Allies was not certain.
+At

-be escorted by 9th AF and RAF fighters.
-On the approach, the fighters
+Holland, to be escorted by 9th AF and RAF fighters.
+On the approach, the

 protective ring around their objective field at Grave.
 The first